stevekutz/use-my-tech-stuff2/README.md

 ### Prerequisites (for local use)
 - run `yarn` in order to install all dependencies
-- use the command `yarn server` to run a live server!

 ### To run, navigate to use-my-tech-stuff2/src and run
     `yarn start`